dbadb/2016-Stronghold/src/python/robot/README.md

 only up to me, I'd probably go for it on the grounds that it will be easier to teach and bring our students much closer to the things that matter in robotpy programming.
-For example, access to the implementation of the WPILib command-scheduler is a button-click away and reveals this:
+For example, access to the implementation of the WPILib command-scheduler is a button-click away and reveals this code:

 		self.runningCommandsChanged = False